JoannaKlosinska/fitnesscalendar/README.md

 ```

 ## Usage
 Application is made for users who want to book personal trainings with a coach.
-If they want to make a reservation, they have to sign up here first.
+If they want to make a reservation, they have to sign up first.
 Only sign in user can book a training.
 There are also 30 sample users shipped along with this app as default (shown in db/seeds.rb file).<br>
 If you want to see how this application works, please use my sample user to sign in:
 ```
 email: sampleuser@mail.com